ebrahimiG/SoftwareProject/Documents/code/DaramovieV4.5(testing)/notes/Daramovie.md

 ## starting
 I use font __Cinzel__ for logo and __Raleway__ for the rest of the site(from google fonts) <br>
 and I use __font awesome__ for icons.
-And than I make the project folder like this:
+And Then I make the project folder like this:
 * 📁 Daramovie
     * index.html
     * about_us.html